FantasyPros Accuracy Award

 Round 10

-Downs proved awesome in per-route metrics last season but QB Anthony Richardson held him back.
-In games with QB Joe Flacco, Downs delivered top-24 scoring.
+Downs was awesome in per-route metrics last season but was held back by QB Anthony Richardson.
+In games with QB Joe Flacco, he ranked 17th among WRs in fantasy points per game.

-Downs should get better QB play this season, whether it's from an improved Richardson or Daniel Jones.
+Downs should get better QB play this season from Daniel Jones, who was named the starter on August 19.

 • Michael Pittman